Discover the Delights of the Ice Cream Bean Tree (

 Growing an Ice Cream Bean tree is relatively easy, especially in warm and humid climates.
 Here are some key tips for successful cultivation:

-4. **Pruning & Maintenance**: The tree benefits from occasional pruning to maintain a manageable size and encourage strong branching.
+Pruning & Maintenance: Occasional pruning helps maintain a manageable size and encourages strong branching.

 Conclusion